getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 `--force-foreground`

-: This option forces the upload to happen in foreground.
+: This option forces the upload to happen in the foreground.
 This only affects uploads invoked from Xcode build steps.
 By default, the upload process will detach when started from Xcode and finish in the background.
 If you need to debug the upload process it might be useful to force the upload to run in the